UD-CISC374/educational-game-design-document-team-8-jack-kuchma-ethan-chang/egdd.md

     - Alignment: *Learning to predict the outcome of reactions and know which reactant is left over in excess aligns with the learning objectives.*
 - *Attack the enemy base*:
     - Description: *Beat the enemy by attacking it with cards.
 When its health reaches 0, you win.*
-    - Alignment: *You have to go through all the learninig objectives of being able to calculate and predict the outcomes of reactions to beat the boss.*
+    - Alignment: *You have to go through all the learninig objectives of being able to calculate and predict the outcomes of reactions to beat the enemy.*
 - *etc.*

 # Procedures/Actions

 *Describe the control scheme and what actions a user can take in the game.*

+*You can drag cards from your hand to the battlefield.
+You can drag cards on the battlefield from your side to a card on the other side to attack it.*

 # Rules